pthom/cleantype/README.md

 #### Status

-Note: this library is heavily [tested](https://github.com/pthom/cleantype/tree/master/src/include/cleantype/tests), with clang, gcc and msvc.
-However, it should be considered *alpha* state.
+Note: this library is heavily [tested](https://github.com/pthom/cleantype/tree/master/src/tests), with clang, gcc and msvc.
+However, it is subject to quick evolution, and should be considered between alpha and beta state.